Tongji University: History

-As a university which had established a reputation for its research, Tongji became one of the first batch of universities which were authorized by the China State Council to establish its Graduate School.
-As one of the leading universities, it was successful in its application for the 211 Program which provided universities with substantial government fund.
+Tongji became one of the first universities authorized by the State Council to establish a graduate school.
+It became a member of the Project 211, which provided universities with substantial government fund.
 In 1995, the university became one to be jointly supported by the State Education Commission and the Shanghai Municipal Government.
 In 1996 the university merged with Shanghai Institute of Urban Construction and Shanghai Institute of Building Materials.
 The merger was acknowledged by the State Council as "Tongji Model" in the system renovation of higher institutions in China.
 In April 2000, the expanded Tongji merged again with Shanghai Railway University.
-Now Tongji University has become a comprehensive university which offers a wide range of programs in science, engineering, medicine, arts, law, economics and management.
+The university is now a comprehensive university which offers a wide range of programs in science, engineering, medicine, arts, law, economics and management.